-Most car accident injury cases settle before ever reaching court and, helpfully, the process for negotiating a settlement is relative straightforward.
+Most car accident injury cases settle before ever reaching court and, helpfully, the process for negotiating a settlement is relatively straightforward.

 Of course, negotiation is an art, not a science, and most accident victims would benefit from the help of an experienced attorney.

 Below, we outline the 6 steps for how to negotiate a settlement with an insurance claims adjuster.